abbreviatedman/spellbound/data/quotes.md

 583
 00:33:29,440 --> 00:33:32,011
 What is that?
-How did you...
+How did you…

 584
 00:33:32,080 --> 00:33:33,764